 4. Consider Going Disposable

 In an eco-friendly world this can be a tough proposal to stomach (though places like Whole Foods Markets sell biodegradable items) but if someone in the house is sick, consider having at least that person use disposable plates and cups until the illness has passed.
 It might be worth it, during the week before Christmas, for example.

 5. Change Your Air Filter

 As you may remember, I recently learned how to change my air filter which was much easier than I had anticipated.
 While a number of filters capture large particles that may damage the furnace, not all capture germs and bacteria that make us sick.
-We’ve been using Filtrete Healthy Living Filters that features high performing electrostatic technology that proactively captures dust, bacteria, germs, viruses and allergens in your air.
+We’ve been using Filtrete Healthy Living Filters that feature high performing electrostatic technology that proactively captures dust, bacteria, germs, viruses, and allergens in your air.
 These easy-to-use filters are commonly available at Target and online.
 And, remember that common household plants can help clean air, too.

 See also: How to Prepare Your Home for Vacation